- Jarfly is open for poetry submissions.

 - Jarfly is presently open for art submissions.

 - Please send 3-5 high-resolution (300 dpi is ideal) scans/photographs/artworks to firstname.lastname@example.org.

 - We're open for many things, but mainly, we're looking for thoughtful, compelling artwork with a message.

 - As far as photography goes, we tend to avoid nature shots (unless it questions or explores broader social ideas), family photography (unless it's photojournalism), and abstract experimentation (e.g. long-exposure, blurry images).
 We like photography that speaks to regional life, that explores how people relate with one another, that interprets and reinterprets, that causes us to rethink and question ourselves and the world around us.

 - We enjoy illustration and concept design, and we consider these genres just as worth of the "art" category as painting, sculpture, and other media.

 - We don't publish fan-art, figure studies, voyeuristic artwork, or artwork depicting graphic violence, nudity, or sexual content.
-Our magazine is geared towards general audiences, including secondary schools.
+Our magazine is geared towards general audiences, including schools.
 If you have content questions, consider whether or not the work could be shown in a public high school and let that guide you.
-If you have more specific questions, feel free to use our contact form to inquire.
+If you have more specific questions, feel free to inquire at our submissions email address.